BLUEFIN BLOWOUT RULES

 - There will be no transfer of fish from one boat to another.
 The boat that caught the fish must bring the fish to the weigh-in station.

 - All boats can leave from any port.
-Boats not berthed at Cape Ann’s Marina Resort at any time during the tournament must text or e-mail a photo of their vessel at their home port with digital date and time.
+Boats not berthed at Cape Ann’s Marina Resort at any time during the tournament must text or e-mail a photo of their vessel at their home port with digital date and time in accordance with #9 Fishing Hours.

 - Committee Boats: A committee boat will be stationed at the Gloucester Harbor R “6” Buoy and the Annisquam River RN “6” Buoy will be eligible for weigh-in.
-You must radio the committee boat at either marker on channel (TBD) to confirm your location.
+You must radio the committee boat at either marker on Channel 69/Text or call to Committee Boat to confirm your location.

 - Official tournament time is local GPS time.